onShowcase/EducationPolicies/socialmediapolicy.md

 *	Any school content kept on a personal device must only be kept for the minimum amount of time feasible, up to a maximum of a week.

 #### Should (recommended)
+* Where possible, employees should avoid using personal devices to capture media content.
-* Passwords to personal devices should have their pin/passwords changed every 3 months (minimum).
+* If they are used, passwords to personal devices should have their pin/passwords changed at least every 3 months.

 #### May (optional)
 * Employees may use their own devices to create content for social media.